-(a) Evaluation System to Measure Compliance with Manual on Corporate Governance

-The Company has monitored its compliance with SEC Memorandum Circular No. 6 dated June 22, 2009 as well as all relevant Philippine Stock Exchange Circulars on Corporate Governance.
-The Company likewise submitted its revised corporate governance manual and complied with the leading practices and principles on good corporate governance.
+(e) Evaluation System to Measure Compliance with Manual on Corporate Governance increases in capital any other class or series of the present capital or on future or subsequent submitted its revised corporate governance manual and complied with the leading practices and principles on good corporate governance.
 The Company also complied with the appropriate self-rating assessment and performance evaluation to determine and measure the compliance with the Manual.